Math Challenge

 Math Challenge program is a free school-wide math enrichment program for elementary students consisting of series of challenging and interesting math problems provided to each school.

 In 2007 school year, this program started at Norman Rockwell Elementary (Redmond, WA) with only 60 elementary students participated.
-We have now over 100 schools and more than 5,000 students participating at this program.
+Join the 10,000 students who are participating at this program.
 We hope to reach thousands more students to enjoy the fun of problem solving.

 What are the benefits of Math Challenge Program?